ad-munir/dockerization-of-Java-application/README.md

 docker build -t java-calculator .
 ```

+## Running the Calculator as a Docker Container

-To run the Java calculator as a Docker container, execute the following command:
+To run the application as a Docker container, execute the following command:

 ```bash
 docker run -it --name calculator-container java-calculator
 ```

+## Executing the container

 To execute the container :
 ```bash